carriebunny/emerging-skills/README.md

-# ibm-capstone
+# IT-skills-capstone
-IBM Data Analyst Capstone
-I collected data from various sources such as job postings, training portals, and surveys using the Jobs API and web scraping.
+Data Analyst Capstone: Identifying Emerging IT Skills I collected data from various sources such as job postings, training portals, and surveys using the Jobs API and web scraping.
 I then processed the data by removing duplicate values and imputing missing values, normalizing data, determining correlations, and removing outliers.
 I queried the data with SQL to visualize relationships between features using charts and plots.
-Finally, I presented technology usage and demographics by building an interactive dashboard using Cognos Analytics.
+Finally, I presented technology usage and demographics by building an interactive dashboard using Cognos Analytics and Tableau.
+(See Cognos and Tableau dashboard files.)